 Major Festivals in Nepal

 Nepal is a melting pot of religions, basically Hindu and Buddhist.
-It is the land of more than 100 ethnic people living together in harmony, having their own culture and festival.
+It is the land of more than 100 ethnic people living together in harmony, having their own culture and festivals.
 Due to cultural diversity, every day is a festival day in Nepal.
-Here below are some of the major festivals in Nepal which is being celebrated by all the Nepalese:
+Here below are some of the major festivals in Nepal which all the Nepalese are celebrating:

 Dashain

 The longest and most auspicious festival for people in Nepal – Dashain (September/October) is a Hindu festival with differentiated rituals followed in different parts of the country.
-From Ghatasthapana (the planting of barley) to Fulpati, Ashtami, Navami, and Dashami, ritualistic celebrations keep the folks busy.
+From Ghatasthapana (barley planting) to Fulpati, Ashtami, Navami, and Dashami, ritualistic celebrations keep the folks busy.
 High swings made of bamboo and the local rope are set up in plenty in the open, a must-do ritual; you might want to try it.
-The festival is also accredited with rites of Tika, Jamara, and blessings among kins from the elder members.
+The festival is also accredited with rites of Tika, Jamara, and blessings among kin from the elderly members.
 Worshipping of gods and goddesses in temples is a common sight, but the number of animal sacrifices performed to please the gods may intrigue and perhaps make some loathe Dashain.

 Tihar

 Tihar or Deepawali lies just after the festival of Dashain (October/November).
 This festival is a five-day celebration that comprises Kag Tihar (Crow worship), Kukur Tihar (Dog worship), Gai Tihar (Cow worship), Gobardhan Puja, or Mha Puja (Oxen or self-worship), and finally, Bhai Tika (worship of brothers by sisters).
 During the festival, garlands, colorful decorations, and fancy lights can be seen embellishing streets, shopping centers, small shops, and houses.
-Youngsters going from door to door singing and dancing to folk tunes can be seen as Dyeusi and Bhaili traditions in all parts of the country.
+Youngsters from door to door sing and dance to folk tunes, which can be seen as Dyeusi and Bhaili traditions in all parts of the country.
 Making a Mandala with colors is an artistic display that adds to the festive ambiance.
 You would not want to miss this festival due to the enthusiasm for celebration and unique cultural practices.

 Holi